cambiotraining/bacterial-genomics/materials/11-bactmap.md

 - Run the script using `bash scripts/03-run_bactmap.sh`.

 If the script is running successfully it should start printing the progress of each job in the bactmap pipeline.
-The pipeline will take a while to run.
+The pipeline will take a while to run. <i class="fa-solid fa-mug-hot"></i> You can continue working through the materials by using preprocessed data detailed in the following sections.

 :::{.callout-answer}